 What you will study

 The module provides you with the opportunity to develop and learn about managing and marketing in relation to your working life and personal practice.
 As an aspiring organisational decision-maker, you'll gain the knowledge and tools necessary to successfully take advantage of cutting-edge theories of management and human resource management.
 This will be linked to the values of collective responsibility, aesthetics and ethics.
-You'll become empowered to create responsible growth, across a range of private sector, public and not for profit organisations, while also critically reflecting on your own potential in terms of leadership and management practice.
-In addition, you'll explores the ways in which marketing can be used to more effectively help organisations to be both successful and forward thinking in a business environment that is quickly moving beyond traditional geographic, cultural and organisational boundaries.
+You'll become empowered to create responsible growth across a range of private sector, public and not-for-profit organisations while critically reflecting on your potential in leadership and management practice.
+In addition, you'll explores the ways in which marketing can be used to more effectively help organisations to be both successful and forward-thinking in a business environment that is quickly moving beyond traditional geographic, cultural and organisational boundaries.

-The module comprises 21 study sessions, each of which represent a week of study.
+The module comprises 21 study sessions, each of which represents a week of study.
 You will be required to study between 12 and 15 hours per week for six months.
 Satisfactory participation at the compulsory residential school is required.
 The residential school is offered in face-to-face and online options, subject to restrictions linked to pandemic-related regulations or other factors.
-In the intensive face-to-face and online school you should expect to spend 6 to 8 hours a day on tasks and activities, while if you opt for the less intensive online version you should expect to spend about 1.5 hours per day on tasks and activities.
+In the intensive face-to-face and online school you should expect to spend 6 to 8 hours a day on tasks and activities, while if you opt for the less intensive online version, you should expect to spend about 1 to 2 hours per day on tasks and activities.

 Please note that if you start this module in November, the school is likely to be towards the end of the following February/early March.
-If you start in May, the school is likely to be towards the end of August.
+If you start in May, the school will likely be towards the end of August/early September.
 (Dates are subject to change).